 The bones of the South’s racial past can resurface at any moment, reopening wounds and tormenting souls.
-This, literally, is the plot of Matthew Guinn’s fine gothic novel “
+This, literally, is the plot of Matthew Guinn’s fine gothic novel “ The Resurrectionist .”

 One fall day at the South Carolina Medical College, a construction crew unearths dozens of remains in the cellar of one of the school buildings: bodies of slaves stolen in the Civil War era so that white medical students could study anatomy.
 Fearful of the damage this discovery could do to the college’s vaunted reputation, the dean, a slick, backslapping operator, assigns Jacob Thacker to rebury the bodies.
 Jacob is a former internist from the school who’s on probation after a Xanax addiction nearly got him the boot.
 While waiting desperately to return to medicine, he bides his time as the school’s obedient public affairs officer.
 But the discovery of these bodies will ruin his week, thrust him into a racial power play and nearly decompose his soul.